semuconsulting/PyGPSClient/README.md

 To run the appliation, if the python3 site_packages are in your PATH, simply type `python -m pygpsclient`.

 If not, type `python -m \full_path_to_site_packages\pygpsclient`.

+**Tip**: to find the site_packages location, type `pip show PyGPSClient` and look for the `Location:` entry in the response, e.g.

+`Location: /Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages`

 ### 2. Manual installation